mponza/WikipediaRelatedness/README.md

 # Indexing

 First, you need to index and pre-process several resources for running the TwoStageFramework.
-This can be automatically done with
+This can be automatically done with:

     src/main/bash/build.sh path/to/graph.tsv path/to/two-stage-data